PierreOrhan/PierreOrhan.github.io/topics/mathematics/index.markdown

 We usually learn a tone of key concepts in Linear algebra, buidling the first blocks of an abstract reasoning in mathematics.
 To me this was thanks to my amazing teacher in Stanislas (thank you Pr.
 Etrog!) and latter on Ecole Polytechnique.
 But I never got the big picture of what we were trying to build, maybe because of vocabulary?
 For example "topological" is a very intriguing words at first, we can easily put a lot of meaning and misconceptions on it before understanding.
 Trying to obtain results on more abstract and general spaces is one way to derive an intuitions and get the vocabulary.
 Another is to progressively build from zero tools that will be the building stones of a field.
 When one wish to study Differential Geometry, it first requires to build sets, then topological spaces, then manifolds.
 If well presented I fell that we get through this construction an hint of what it means to do Math.
 This was exactly achieved by Frederic Schuller, in the following lectures.

-- :fire: I have followed this course about differential geometry, made by Frederic Schuller, I would really recommend it to anyone, it is very clear and well explained with rigor.
+- 🔥 I have followed this course about differential geometry, made by Frederic Schuller, I would really recommend it to anyone, it is very clear and well explained with rigor.
 Open my eyes on how to approach Math again. <a href="https://www.youtube.com/watch?v=V49i_LM8B0E&list=PLmALZgDIsEXoJe0S3eSME6jqhOqcyyRKf">Lectures on the Geometric Anatomy of Theoretical Physics</a> Did you know that "a lady should never visit the cemetery .... of matrices ?

-- :fire: :fire:
+- 🔥🔥

-- (French) this introduction by Alain Connes is very interesting talk on how very abstract Mathematical theory influences our understanding of Physicsi and other sciences. <a href="https://www.youtube.com/watch?v=qrpp1Mh8EDo&t=4803s">Les mathematiques et la pensee en mouvement</a> Has the time arrived to do the same with Neuroscience?
+- (French) this introduction by Alain Connes is very interesting talk on how very abstract Mathematical theory influences our understanding of Physics and other sciences. <a href="https://www.youtube.com/watch?v=qrpp1Mh8EDo&t=4803s">Les mathematiques et la pensee en mouvement</a> Has the time arrived to do the same with Neuroscience?

 ## Information Geometry